Remote and Rural Primary Care Research and Evaluation funding opportunity

 Details and how to apply

 If you work within primary care in one of Scotland’s rural or remote areas1 then you could be eligible for research and evaluation funding from the National Centre for Remote and Rural Health and Care.
-The Centre has been able to identify funding to support NHS primary care practitioners2 who wish to carry out research, evaluation, publication or related professional development activities pertinent to remote and rural health and care in Scotland.
+The Centre has been able to identify funding to support NHS primary-care practitioners, including clinical academics who retain a remote or rural primary-care role, to carry out research, evaluation, publication or related professional development activities pertinent to remote and rural health and care in Scotland.
 Applications for funding are invited for 2025-26 and this is offered without commitment or setting precedent for future financial years.
 This funding is offered through the National Centre for Remote and Rural Health and Care; NHS Education for Scotland is not acting as a research sponsor, and successful awardees must seek appropriate ethics and governance approvals from their local RD&I node.
+The award will not cover organisational overheads, indirect costs, or routine salary costs not directly attributable to the funded activity

 To be eligible, you must work within primary care that is located within and/or serves a rural or remote area in Scotland.
 We anticipate that each individual application will be for no more than £5,000 but higher value awards may be made depending on the project.
 You must be able to demonstrate that the work or activity will result in either/both of the following benefits: